eprbell/rp2/docs/output_files.md

 * **[Unrealized Gains (Open Positions Report Output)](#unrealized-gains-open-positions-report-output)**

 ## Introduction
 RP2 generates output files by running the report plugins.
-It comes with two builtin plugins for US taxes:
+It comes with one builtin plugin for US taxes and two generic plugins for any country :
+* *tax_report_us*: a US-specific report that can be used to fill form 8949, etc. See [crypto_example_fifo_tax_report_us.ods](../input/golden/crypto_example_fifo_tax_report_us.ods) (an example of this output for input file [crypto_example.ods](../input/crypto_example.ods)) and screenshots further down in this document.
-* *rp2_full_report*: a comprehensive report containing full transaction history with hyperlinks, long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions.
+* *rp2_full_report*: a comprehensive report (valid for any country) containing full transaction history with hyperlinks, long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions.
 See [crypto_example_fifo_rp2_full_report.ods](../input/golden/crypto_example_fifo_rp2_full_report.ods) (an example of this output for input file [crypto_example.ods](../input/crypto_example.ods)) and screenshots further down in this document.
-* *tax_report_us*: a US-specific report that can be used to fill form 8949, etc. See [crypto_example_fifo_tax_report_us.ods](../input/golden/crypto_example_fifo_tax_report_us.ods) (an example of this output for input file [crypto_example.ods](../input/crypto_example.ods)) and screenshots further down in this document.
+* *open_positions*: a report (valid for any country) on assets with non-zero crypto balance: unrealized gains / losses, portfolio weighting, and more.

 After running RP2, the output files can be found in the `output` directory or in the directory specified with the -o command line option.